 - Give yourself time to calm down before responding to a situation.
-For example, if your child comes out of school and tells you someone is being mean to her, talk with your child when you get home.
+For example, if your child comes out of school and tells you someone is being mean, talk with your child when you get home.
 If you’re still worried the next day, make an appointment to see the teacher.

 - Use positive self-talk.
-For example, ‘I can handle this.
-I’ve been in situations like this before’, or ‘It’s OK if I do this differently from the way other parents do it.
-This way works for me’.
+For example, ‘It’s natural to feel anxious at times’, ‘I can handle this.
+I’ve been in situations like this before’, or ‘It’s OK if I do this differently from the way other parents do it’.

-You can also take some simple steps to cope with anxiety more generally:
+You can also take simple steps to cope with anxiety more generally:

 - Try breathing exercises, muscle relaxation or mindfulness.

-- Do some regular physical activity and eat healthy food.
-Being fit and well is good for your overall wellbeing.
+- Do regular physical activity and eat healthy food.
+Exercise and a healthy diet are good for your overall wellbeing.